LLM providers¶

 See CONTRACT v1.0.1 #5

-which behaviors are provider-dependent (count_tokens), and which
+which behaviors are provider-dependent (count_tokens).
+Native